-- The Office of Student Life - Staff can watch for warning signs of unhealthy coping strategies.
-If it is requested that the information stay private, we can limit those who know to the student's RA, GRC, AD, and Director of Student Life.
+- The Office of Student Life staff can watch for warning signs of unhealthy coping strategies.
+If it is requested that the information stay private, we can limit those who know about the situation to include the student's RA, GRC, AD, and Director of Student Life.
 If possible, we would have the student's RA, under supervision, check in periodically with the student.

-- Dean of Students Office, including Associate Dean and Student Support Services will be contacted if a student needs some type of logistical support that is beyond what other offices can provide.
-This may include internal advocacy with other departments on campus during circumstances when having the credibility/standing of the Dean’s Office would be helpful.
+- Dean of Students Office, including Associate Dean and Student Support Services will be contacted if a student needs some type of logistical support that is beyond what other offices can provide, which may include internal advocacy with other departments on campus.
+This is an option during circumstances when the credibility/standing of the Dean’s Office would be helpful.

-- Leadership and New Student Programs will offer support to students who they are connected to (e.g., Evergreens and other Student Leaders).
-If the student involved is a first-year student they will notify that student’s Evergreen to follow up as well.
+- Leadership and New Student Programs will offer support to students they are connected to (e.g., Evergreens and other Student Leaders).
+If the student involved is a first-year student, they will notify that student’s Evergreen to follow up as well.

-- ALANA Services should be contacted in the event that an ALANA student experiences a death or illness in his/her immediate family.
-ALANA Services staff may contact the student to make him/her aware of campus resources such as the Counseling Center, Campus Ministry, etc. If a relationship has been established with the student or family members, condolences will be shared.
+- ALANA Services should be contacted if an ALANA student experiences a death or illness in their immediate family.
+ALANA Services staff may contact the student to make them aware of campus resources such as the Counseling Center, Campus Ministry, etc. If a relationship has been established with the student or family members, condolences will be shared.